internet-of-plants/blog/_drafts/2015-02-02-what-is-coap.md

 # Implementations

-Relevant implementations of the CoAP protocol can be found at [http://coap.technology/impls.html](http://coap.technology/impls.html).
+Some implementations of the CoAP protocol can be found at [http://coap.technology/impls.html](http://coap.technology/impls.html).

-It is usually assumed that IoT devices are able to do relatively few things on their own.
-This is why most CoAP libraries for embedded systems, such as microcoap for Arduino or libcoap for contiki (TODO: verify!
-Lucas: could not verify because sourceforge down ... aber waere n client nicht egtl sinnvoller fuern embedded device als n server?! o.o) only offer the ability to create a CoAP server which can answer requests, but not a client or server which can initiate requests on its own.
-But with Embedded OSes getting more sophisticated and energy-savy, this may change soon.

 For watr.li, we chose to use Californium to handle all things CoAP on our Display nodes, since it provides a nicely architected high-level abstraction over the CoAP protocol, which is exactly what we desired for our relatively powerful display node running a Raspberry Pi (in comparison to the SAM R21 based plant nodes).
 Since Californium runs inside of the JVM it also integrates nicely with the [Play framework][play-framework] which we chose to implement our web interface.